NFL-BA: Near-Field Light Bundle Adjustment for SLAM in Dynamic Lighting: Introduction

 \section{Introduction}

-Simultaneous Localization and Mapping (SLAM) is commonly used by autonomous systems to create a map of an unknown environment while simultaneously determining their own location within it, with applications in Computer Vision, Robotics, and Medical Imaging.
-SLAM systems often consider various surface representations, e.g. point clouds \cite{sandstrom2023point, palomer2019inspection}, 3D Gaussians \cite{yan2024gs,3dgs, Matsuki_2024_CVPR, hhuang2024photoslam}, and neural representations \cite{chaplot2020neural, nice_slam, NICERSLAM2023, NERFSLAM2022}, and alternate between optimizing camera tracking and mapping.
-For dense SLAM systems, every pixel is often tracked using a Photometric Bundle Adjustment, where camera parameters and surface representations are alternatingly optimized to minimize the 3D-to-2D photometric projection error.
+Simultaneous Localization and Mapping (SLAM) enables autonomous agents to build a spatial map of an unknown environment while estimating their own poses within it, with wide‐ranging applications in robotics, computer vision, autonomous vehicles, and scientific imaging.
+Most SLAM systems \cite{sandstrom2023point, palomer2019inspection,chaplot2020neural, NICESLAM2022, Zhu2024NICER, NERFSLAM2022,yan2024gs,3dgs, MonoGS,hhuang2024photoslam} assume an autonomous agent navigating an environment with distant, static illumination, e.g., a self-driving car in the streets, and they optimize a Photometric Bundle Adjustment loss where they minimize an error between the captured image and the re-rendered image using estimated 3D scene and camera poses.

-Recently, researchers have explored the effectiveness of SLAM to enable autonomous or assistive endoscopy procedures, where a slender flexible tube with a co-located light and camera is used to inspect internal organs such as the lungs and colons \cite{EndoDAC2024, EndoGSLAM2024, EndoSLAM, liu2024endogaussian, Yan_Deform3DGS_MICCAI2024,Hua_Endo4DGS_MICCAI2024}.
-SLAM can enable autonomous navigation through internal organs, guide surgeons to unsurveyed regions, improve surgeons' situational awareness by providing 3D visualizations, and can help measure organ shapes, e.g. the cross-sectional area of the upper airway to diagnose airway abnormalities \cite{airway}.